docutils/docutils/sandbox/py-rest-doc/converter/newfiles/doc_markup.rst

 .. describe:: data

-   Describes global data in a module, including both variables and values used as \`\`defined constants.''
+   Describes global data in a module, including both variables and values used as "defined constants."
 Class and object attributes are not documented using this environment.

 .. describe:: exception